 - Corporate Testimony

 We continue to analyze and manage large, repetitive and/or complex exposures for property and casualty carriers and captive insurers.
 Our attorneys have broad litigation experience as trial counsel or coordinating counsel in state and federal courts across the country.
 We are effective and efficient as trial counsel from the outset of a case, and also as coordinating counsel working with local counsel.
 Carr Maloney attorneys are often brought in as substitute counsel taking over during a case when additional expertise is needed.

 Captive Insurance and Risk Retention Groups

 In recent years, businesses and individuals have discovered the benefits of captive insurers and risk retention groups (RRGs).
-The firm counsels clients as they explore whether a captive (e.g. pure captive, agency captive, and other forms) or an RRG best suits their needs.
-Once the client decides, we take them through the formation process.
-We review and prepare corporate formation documents, applications and registration and related materials.
+The firm counsels clients as they explore whether a captive (i.e. pure captive, agency captive, and other forms) or an RRG best suits their needs.
+Once the decision is made, we guide clients through the formation process.
+We review and prepare corporate formation documents, applications and registration, and related materials.